[no picture yet]

 Before Sharpsburg

-A graduate of the Virginia Military Academy (1851) he was a farmer and teacher from Isle of Wight County.
-By June 1861 he was Captain of the James River Artillery, which became the second Company I of the 3rd Virginia Infantry.
-He was promoted to Major of the Regiment in the reorganization of April 1862 and Lieutenant Colonel in August.
+A graduate of the Virginia Military Academy, in 1860 he was a prosperous 31 year old farmer and teacher at Smithfield in Isle of Wight County.
+He enrolled on 23 June 1861 in Smithfield as Captain of the James River Artillery, which became Company I of the 3rd Virginia Infantry when he mustered for Confederate service as their Captain on 8 July.
+He was promoted to Major of the Regiment in the reorganization on 27 April 1862 and to Lieutenant Colonel in August.

 On the Campaign